muratk5n/thirdwave/en/README.md

 ---

-Taiwan invasion: Nov-March too windy, May-June has fog, July-September Typhoon season..
+Taiwan invasion: Analyst says Nov-March too windy, May-June has fog, July-September Typhoon season..
 Which leaves only April or October.

 ---